- Professor Andrew Stewart, The University of Adelaide (firstname.lastname@example.org)

 SA Chapter Seminar - 17 April 2013: "Contracting with Personal Companies: No Longer a Simple Answer to a Complex Question?"

 Claire Raimondo and Will Spargo, Partner and Associate respectively with Kelly & Co.
-Lawyers, will explore the implications of the decision in ACE Insurance Ltd v Trifunovski FCAFC for the often complex issue of determining whether a worker is an employee or contractor, particularly where a personal company is involved.
+Lawyers, explored the implications of the decision in ACE Insurance Ltd v Trifunovski FCAFC for the often complex issue of determining whether a worker is an employee or contractor, particularly where a personal company is involved.
 It will suggest it is no longer safe to assume that contracting with a personal company will prevent a finding that a contract of employment exists between the principal and the individual performing the services.

 SA Chapter Seminar - 27 February 2013